dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 - Wrap your pipeline in one or more workflow languages supported by Dockstore:

-	- :doc:`Common Workflow Language (CWL) <../getting-started/getting-started-with-cwl>`

-    		- Used by SevenBridges (BioData Catalyst, Cancer Genomics Cloud)
+	- :doc:`Common Workflow Language (CWL): <../getting-started/getting-started-with-cwl>` used by SevenBridges (BioData Catalyst, Cancer Genomics Cloud)

-	- :doc:`Workflow Description Language (WDL) <../getting-started/getting-started-with-wdl>`

-		- Used by Terra (BioData Catalyst, AnVIL), DNAnexus
+	- :doc:`Workflow Description Language (WDL): <../getting-started/getting-started-with-wdl>` used by Terra (BioData Catalyst, AnVIL), DNAnexus

-	- :doc:`Galaxy <../getting-started/getting-started-with-galaxy>`

-		- Used by Terra (AnVIL)
+	- :doc:`Galaxy: <../getting-started/getting-started-with-galaxy>` used by Terra (AnVIL)
 	- :doc:`NextFlow  <../getting-started/getting-started-with-nextflow>`

 - Provide a parameter file (JSON or YAML) containing example parameters used for launching your workflow.